Ironikus/wp-webhooks/readme.txt

 **Fixed issues:**

+* The get_curret_url() helper returned a wrong host part in some cases, causing creating triggers and actions to not work properly
+* A custom content type check prevented actions from shortening the logic

 **For developers:**

 * Added new function WPWHPRO()->auth->execute(); to execute the authentication hooks
 * New scheduled event "wpwh_maintenance" that runs once daily for various checks

 = 3.2.1: July 30, 2021 =